mozillazg/ptcpdump/README.md

 * Container-aware and Kubernetes-aware
   * Aware of the container and pod information associated with the packets.
   * Supports multiple container runtimes: Docker Engine and containerd
+  * Supports filtering packets by container ID and container name.
 * Supports using pcap-filter(7) syntax for filtering packets.
 * Directly applies filters in the kernel space.
 * Supports saving captured packets in the PcapNG format for offline analysis with third-party tools such as Wireshark.